Tips for participating in City Council meetings

 • Public Hearings: When City Council is considering a new ordinance, a public hearing is required to receive public testimony when the ordinance appears on the agenda for the second time.
 Ordinances are used to amend or create new city laws, rezone property, or authorizing the city’s budget.
 If you would like to comment on a specific ordinance, you can speak in-person during the public hearing, or submit written public comments through LakewoodSpeaks.org.

 • Public Comment: This is the time to provide your thoughts and comments on topics that don’t relate to anything on the agenda.
 Are you concerned about a park or think City Council should tackle a specific issue?
 This is your opportunity to make your voice heard.
-You can provide written public comment online at LakewoodSpeaks.org or provide in-person public comment at the meeting during the public comment portion of the agenda.
+You can provide written public comment online at LakewoodSpeaks.org or provide in-person public comment at the meeting during the two public comment portion of the agenda.

 • Study Session: These are just what the name says.
 The City Council studies an issue through in-depth presentations and discussions.
 To comment on the issues being studied, you can provide written public comment online at LakewoodSpeaks.org